RichardMidnight/RaspberryPi-notes/README.md

       uname -m

-How do I know if a probram is 64-bit?
+How do I know if a program is 64-bit?

       which [filename]